REPUBLIC COUNTY ECONOMIC DEVELOPMENT SERVICES

 - Quality of Life Assistance – Housing, Community Development, etc.

-Republic County Economic Development, in partnership with LRS Consulting, will be offering free small business development courses to Republic County and Cloud County residents on recently they were held in May but the second round with be in October at the Belleville City Office in October.
-RSVP call Luke Mahin at (785) – 374-3047.
+Republic County Economic Development, in partnership with LRS Consulting, will be offering free small business development courses to Republic County and Cloud County residents.
+Recently they were held in May but the second round with be in October at the Belleville City Office in October.
+RSVP call Jenny Russell at (785) 374-3047.

 - Meeting the 3Ms – Learning the Basics of Money, Marketing & Management

 - The Right Start Using a Business Plan

 Former NCK SBDC director Linda Sutton served RCED with resources since 2003 in that office and now has started her company LRS Consulting Inc. She taught our last round of small business courses in May and will teach them again in October.
 She also offers a variety of business planning, loan packaging, and accounting services to for startup or existing businesses.

 Whether your business is getting started, making changes, growing or expanding, the Kansas Business One Stop is your one-stop-shop for interacting with Kansas government.
 Here you can learn how to organize a business, locate the information and resources needed to start or maintain a business, and more.